 Fall & Winter Fishing

 The cooling temperatures of fall bring wonderful color to the woodlands and bluffs.
 Fall also brings some of the year’s best fishing.
+Fish are aggressive as they heavily feed in preparation for the cold winter months ahead.
+Cooler water temperatures congregate the fish and dissipate recreational boat traffic, leaving more water for you to enjoy without dealing with the crowds.
 Walleye begin to move again in the fall, and while the fall walleye run tends to be less lively than in the spring, the fall run tends to be more predictable and can provide steady action right up until the lakes, pools, and waterways freeze over.
 The first areas to catch the attention of ice anglers are the area’s many backwaters.
 As ice creeps out from the shores of Lake Onalaska, so do intrepid ice anglers looking for some of the best panfishing of the year.
 As ice covers a wider area, ice anglers begin moving further out to deeper water in search of walleye, yellow perch, and northern pike.

 Top Shorelines to Fish Today

 The area has amazing options to fish from shorelines, docks, piers, floats, and more without ever having to step foot on the water.

 Fall Fishing Frenzy: Guides in the Region

 Hit the Fall Fishing Frenzy in the La Crosse Region!
 Take the guesswork out and enjoy area guides with years of experience navigating the Region’s bountiful waterways.